jayrbolton/browserify-crawl/README.md

 # browserify-crawl

-Recursively crawls a directory and browserifies multiple files based on filename matching.
-This is a command-line app for developer convenience, with builtin support for watchify-ing, showing errors, source mapping, and gzipping.
-It prints out a console log as it goes.
-It's useful for web apps where you want to browserify many js files at once, watch for any changes, and get some convenient defaults.
+Recursively crawls a directory and browserifies, watches, source-maps, displays errors, minifies, and gzips multiple files based on filename matching.
+This is a utility for developer convenience that is still very customizable.

 There is a PostCSS analog here: [postcss-walk](https://github.com/jayrbolton/postcss-walk).